RobMeades/FerretCam/README.md

 WantedBy=timers.target
 ```

 I then loaded all this with the usual `systemctl daemon-reload`, `systemctl start ferretcamchecker.timer` and enabled it at boot with `systemctl enable ferretcamchecker.timer`.
-Hopefully, running the script so frequently, it will happen to run when the outage occurs and can recover matters.
+This should spot an outage and recover the stream unless it is my router that is at fault.